 You can see a little bit of distortion in those corners by looking at the circles.
 Hopefully, the Viltrox lens profile corrections clean this up when they come to Lightroom.

 Ideal sharpness starts at f4, which is pretty good for a budget lens.
-Landscape or architecture photographers will want to use f4 to f8 for the best results.
+Landscape or architectural photographers will want to use f/4 to f/8 for the best results.

 Overall, sharpness is pretty good with this lens.
 You would be very happy about the price if you got a perfect copy.
-Even with the lens that’s not a perfect copy, I’m still really happy with it with real-world results, especially for the price.
+Even with the lens not being a perfect copy, I’m still really happy with it in real-world results, especially for the price.

 Distortion

 This lens has a little bit of distortion.
-This is one of the problems with third-party lenses, are they don’t come back in lens profile corrections as we see with the Sony and Nikon lenses.
+This is one of the problems with third-party lenses: they don’t return lens profile corrections, as we see with Sony and Nikon lenses.
 So things like Distortion and Vignetting will have to be manually corrected.
-Sometimes when stripping these profiles out of the big brand lenses, the distortion can be pretty bad.
-This Viltrox has some pretty noticeable distortion, but it’s a pretty consistent shape and easy to correct.
+Sometimes, when stripping these profiles from the big-brand lenses, the distortion can be pretty bad.
+This Viltrox has some noticeable distortion, but it’s of a consistent shape and easy to correct.
 Again, profiles will likely be coming to Lightroom as they have with other Viltrox lenses.

 For now, it’s about a -2 correction with the distortion correction tool.